ahmedsamirdev/iconat/README.md

 # Iconat

 This package is a collection of high-quality icons for React applications.
-The library provides a wide variety of icons in different categories, including social media, e-commerce, user interface, and more.
+The library provides a wide variety of icons in different categories, including weather, e-commerce, education, user interface, and more.

 ![header](https://i.ibb.co/VH5C7FY/header.png)